 Who should participate in MOC?

-Ophthalmologists who were board certified after July 1, 1992 are required to participate in the MOC process.
-Participation in MOC is open to ophthalmologists certified prior to 1992 on a voluntary basis.
+The MOC program is open to all ophthalmologists certified by the American Board of Ophthalmology.
+Ophthalmologists who were certified after July 1, 1992 are required to participate in the process to maintain their certification.
 To enroll in MOC, visit the ABO's Web site.